RikudouSage/LemmySchedule/README.md

 ### Prerequisites

-- php (8.2, intl and json extensions), composer etc.
+- php (8.4, intl and json extensions), composer etc.
-- serverless framework
 - yarn (if you use a different node package manager, you can adapt the commands to it)

 ### Configuring